sandfox/skynode/README.md

 ## Depenendecies

 The `request` module us currently used to make all HTTP requests.
-Nor particularly tied to it though.
+Not particularly tied to it though.

 ## Usage